 Resource planning made easy

-If you’re still planning your projects with spreadsheets and whiteboards, chances are you’re not maximizing your team’s time or tracking budgets efficiently.
+If you’re still planning your projects with spreadsheets, chances are you’re not maximizing your team’s time or tracking budgets efficiently.
 This is exactly how project deadlines and budgets get thrown off track.

-But the real win comes from keeping every member of your team on the same page.
+But the real win comes from keeping every team member on the same page.
 They will know what projects they’re working on, when they need to be finished, and what the overall project pipeline looks like.